PlaceOS/docs/how-to/svg-map-creation.md

 We would recommend placing the names in order to ensure there are no double ups.

-Remember the SVG map will not work on the front end if two rooms have the same id.
+Remember the SVG map will not work on the frontend if two rooms have the same ID.

 :::tip
 IMPORTANT: All IDs MUST start with a LETTER (i.e. must not start with a number or other character).